LilyFinn/FullStackProject/README.md

 DataBases (SQL).

 I used two databases for this project.
 I used a h2 Console because data doesn't persist, my SQL is perminatly stored so it is accessible at every point.
-Using a Spring framework, generating and writing the API was straight forward, taking care to follow SOLID principles, such as ensuring variables are private and accessing them though public getters and setters.
-I ended up implementing a get song by id method, dispite not needing it in the end, on the chance that I would require it later on in the Javascript.